Arty2/lightbox-player/README.md

 The *lightbox-player* is designed to work with minimum input from the operator.
 It starts with double-clicking the `PLAY.bat` file, which in turn runs the `lightbox-player.sh` script without having to manually open a terminal.
 [Creating a shortcut](https://www.computerhope.com/issues/ch000739.htm) on the desktop allows to “hide” the script and related files elsewhere.
 Alternatively, the `PLAY.bat` file can be set to [run automatically on startup](https://www.computerhope.com/issues/ch000322.htm).

 A graphical prompt allows the selection of films discovered in the preset `./FILMS` directory.
-If no video files are found within, then a default callibration routine will start playing in loop until interrupted with the <kbd>Esc</kbd> key.
+If no video files are found within, then a default callibration routine will start playing in loop until interrupted with the <kbd>Esc</kbd> or <kbd>q</kbd> key.

 ![Screenshor of the film selection prompt](./README/screenshot_prompt.png)

-The script used *mplayer* to manage video and audio output, in a master-slave setup to synchronise playback across all instances.
-Because *mplayer* is designed to work with the master and slave instances each on a different computer, *socat* is used to relay the required UDP data to additional slave instances on the same machine on different ports.
+The script used *Mplayer* to manage video and audio output, in a master-slave setup to synchronise playback across all instances.
+Because *Mplayer* is designed to work with the master and slave instances each on a different computer, *socat* is used to relay the required UDP data to additional slave instances on the same machine on different ports.

 A few built-in Windows 10 utilities (*wmic.exe* and *powershell*) are used to obtain the width, height and number of monitors connected.
 These are used for entering the automatic *DEBUG mode* and creating as many instances as required.